salkuadrat/learning/README.md

 ## Usage

 Learning consists of 13 different sub-packages that we can add separately based on our application needs.
+Please reference to each link below to learn more about the usage of each learning package.
 <br><br>
 <table>
   <tr>